-You cannot for the language that you are counting toward your concentration requirements, because the citation is supposed to reward "special effort" to learn a language outside of the concentration.
-However, if you go on to learn a second East Asian language, or if you minor in EAS in a track that would not require you to learn a language, then you can get a citation.
+You cannot get a citation for the language that you are counting toward your concentration requirements, because a citation is supposed to reward "special effort" to learn a language outside of the concentration.
+However, if you go on to learn a second East Asian language, or if you minor in EAS in a track that would not require you to learn a language, then you may get a citation.

 What about Bx and 123xb courses?

 Chinese and Korean Bx are first-year courses and are not eligible for citation credit, but Korean and Chinese 123xb courses are eligible.